 1. Heart-Healthy Diet

-- Eliminate Trans Fats: Avoid anything with "partially hydrogenated oil" on the label.
+- Eliminate Trans Fats: Completely avoid anything with "partially hydrogenated oil" on the ingredient label.

-- Increase Soluble Fiber: Oatmeal, kidney beans, apples, and pears help reduce the absorption of cholesterol into your bloodstream.
+- Increase Soluble Fiber: Foods like oatmeal, kidney beans, Brussels sprouts, apples, and pears form a gel in your gut that helps reduce the absorption of cholesterol directly into your bloodstream.

 2. Medications

-If lifestyle isn't enough, doctors prescribe drugs to lower levels quickly:
+If lifestyle changes aren't enough, doctors prescribe drugs to lower levels quickly and aggressively reduce your heart attack risk:

-- Statins (Lipitor, Crestor): The most common treatment.
-They block the substance your liver needs to make cholesterol.
+- Statins (Lipitor, Crestor, Zocor): The most common and heavily researched treatment.
+They work by blocking the exact liver enzyme needed to produce cholesterol.

-- Cholesterol Absorption Inhibitors (Zetia): Limit the cholesterol absorbed from food.
+- Cholesterol Absorption Inhibitors (Zetia): These drugs limit the amount of dietary cholesterol absorbed from food by the small intestine.

-- PCSK9 Inhibitors: A newer class of injectable drugs for people with genetically high cholesterol.
+- PCSK9 Inhibitors: A newer, highly effective class of injectable drugs primarily used for people with severe, genetically high cholesterol or those who cannot tolerate statins.

 No comments: